Studebaker-Worthington: History

 Ruttenberg determined to weed out all poorly performing units.

 He treated the company as an investment fund, and pushed the operating subsidiaries to maximize returns to shareholders, reportedly demanding returns as high as 25% - 30%.

 The Alco Products Division, a railway locomotive manufacturer, became a victim of Ruttenberg's drive for profit.
 The locomotive factory in Schenectady, New York, was closed in 1969, and White Motor Corporation purchased the diesel engine business in February 1970.

 Studebaker-Worthington retained a 52% stake in MLW-Worthington of Canada, formerly the Montreal Locomotive Works.

 MLW-Worthington continued to build diesel locomotives, mainly for the Canadian market, using Alco designs.

 Sales at STP had exceeded $43 million in 1968.
 Early in 1969 Studebaker-Worthington floated STP as a public corporation, listed on the American Stock Exchange.

 Worthington had acquired the air conditioning manufacturer Climatrol Air Coils Ltd. of Oakville, Ontario, in 1966.

 Climatrol was earning $50–$60 million annually, but needed large investments to grow to the size needed to compete with the giant manufacturers in the field.
 Instead, it was sold to Fedders in November 1970.
 Fedders was mainly interested in the brand, product designs and sales force, and shut down the manufacturing facilities.

 Weir Group, a British company engaged in pump manufacture, had been looking to buy Worthington as far back as 1938.

 In December 1968 they made an offer for the Newark-based Worthington Simpson pump manufacturer.

 After complex negotiations, Weir acquired 50% of Worthington Simpson in 1969.

 A new company was established named Worthington-Weir for American pump manufacture.

 In 1973, Studebaker-Worthington reached sales of $1 billion.

 In 1974, MLW-Worthington arranged to sell 25 locomotives to Cuba for $15 million.
 Studebaker-Worthington required a permit under the Trading with the Enemy Act, which was denied.
 The government of Pierre Trudeau protested strongly against interference by the U.S. government in exports by a Canadian company.

 In the end the U.S. government under Gerald Ford backed down and issued a license after receiving a formal note from the Canadian government that pointed out the U.S. had promised "to be as accommodating as possible with respect to such cases to avoid a jurisdictional conflict between the laws and policies of the two governments."

 McGraw-Edison purchased Studebaker-Worthington in 1978.

 McGraw-Edison was in turn acquired by Cooper Industries in 1985.
-Cummins Engine began acquisition of Onan Corp. in 1986, and completed the transaction in 1992.
 Coopers Industries was acquired by Eaton Corporation in 2012.